 What is the heat index

-It is worth noting that the heat index considers the relative humidity in shaded areas.
-Hence, the heat index in full sunlight can be even higher than the one specified by the heat index calculator.
+It is worth noting that the heat index only considers the relative humidity in shaded areas.
+Hence, the true heat index in full sunlight can be even higher than the one specified by the heat index calculator.

 How to calculate the heat index

 Our calculator can determine the heat index based on the temperature and either the relative humidity or dew point.
 You can check out the dew point calculator for further information on these parameters.

 - Measure the temperature outside.
 We can assume it's as high as 95°F.